 The medicine you use to exfoliate your skin may also contain a moisturizer, which can help with the itch and dryness.

 To treat the bumps, some patients may need to apply a corticosteroid to the areas with keratosis pilaris.
-This medicine helps soften the bumps.
+This medicine helps soften the bumps and reduce redness.

 Lasers may work when moisturizer and medicine fail: A laser or light treatment may be used to treat keratosis pilaris.
 Your dermatologist may recommend one type of laser to reduce the swelling and redness.
 Another type of laser may improve your skin’s texture and reduce discoloration, including the brown spots that may appear when the bumps clear.